pcuzner/ceph-iscsi-ansible/README.md

 ###Install the ansible playbooks
 1. installed the ceph-iscsi-ansible rpm from the packages directory on the node where you already have ceph-ansible deploy
-2. update /etc/ansible/hosts to include a host group for the nodes that you want to become iscsi gateways
+2. update /etc/ansible/hosts to include a host group (ceph-iscsi-gw) for the nodes that you want to become iscsi gateways
-3. update the group_vars/ceph-iscsi-gw.yml file to define the environment you want
+3. make a copy of the group_vars/ceph-iscsi-gw.sample file called ceph-iscsi-gw, and update it to define the environment you want
 4. run the playbook
   ```> ansible-playbook ceph-iscsi-gw.yml```

 ##Purging the configuration
 As mentioned above, the project provides a purge-gateways.yml playbook which can remove the LIO configuration alone, or remove
-both LIO and all associated rbd images that have been declared in the group_vars/ceph-iscsi-gw.yml file.
+both LIO and all associated rbd images that have been declared in the group_vars/ceph-iscsi-gw file.
 The purge playbook will
 check for any active iscsi sessions, and abort if any are found.

-##Known Issues
+##Known Issues and Considerations

-1. Preferred path state on a gateway can be lost following either a gateway reboot, or a restart of the target service
-  **Workaround**: Rerun the playbook to correct preferred paths following gateway or target service restart
-  **Issue**: The *rtslib* 'save_to_file' call does **not** persist alua state information in the saveconfig.json file, so when the service restarts the alua preferred setting is lost

-2. the ceph cluster name is the default 'ceph', so the corresponding configuration file /etc/ceph/ceph.conf is assumed to be valid
+1. the ceph cluster name is the default 'ceph', so the corresponding configuration file /etc/ceph/ceph.conf is assumed to be valid